Koha-Community/kohadocs/source/02_administration.rst

 -  only if all items are checked out and the record has at least one hold already.

+.. _processingfeenote-label:

+ProcessingFeeNote
+''''''''''''''''''''''''''''''

+Asks: Set the text to be recorded in the column 'note', table 'accountlines' when the processing fee (defined in item type) is applied.

 .. _refundlostonreturncontrol-label:

 RefundLostOnReturnControl